Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_platform/guide.en-gb.md

 At this stage, your email addresses should already be migrated and functional.
 For security reasons, please ensure that your domain is correctly configured in your Control Panel.

-To do this, select the relevant E-mail Pro, Exchange or Zimbra service, then go to the `Associated Domains`{.action} or `Domain`{.action} tab on your platform.
+To do this, select the relevant Email Pro, Exchange or Zimbra service, then go to the `Associated Domains`{.action} or `Domain`{.action} tab on your platform.
 Check the `Diagnostics`{.action} section or column.

 ![exchange](images/check_the_dns_records_associated_domains.png){.thumbnail}